data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   Positional parameters must be [positional-only](https://www.python.org/dev/peps/pep-0570/) parameters.
 Positional-only parameters have no externally-usable name.
 When a function accepting positional-only parameters is called, positional arguments are mapped to these parameters based solely on their order.
 -   Optional parameters must be [keyword-only](https://www.python.org/dev/peps/pep-3102/) arguments.
--   An `out` keyword argument must be a tuple with one entry per output.
+-   For functions returning a single output array, the `out` keyword argument may be either `None`, an array, or a tuple containing a single array element.
+When a function returns multiple output arrays, the `out` keyword argument must be a tuple with one entry (either `None` or an array) per output.
--   If `out` is not provided or is `None` (the default), an uninitialized return array must be created for each output.
+-   If `out` is not provided or is `None` (the default), an uninitialized return array must be created for each output for which an output array has not been provided.
 -   Unless stated otherwise, floating-point operations must adhere to IEEE 754-2019.

 <!-- NOTE: please keep the functions in alphabetical order -->